lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 ![take my money meme](/img/take-my-money-meme.jpg)

 ## Conclusion and takeaway
 Figuring this out was pretty hard.
 It took months of work.
-But, I think we are nearing CI nirvana.
+But, I think we are nearing CI Nirvana.
 Our builds are very reliable, we can reproduce them locally when things break, and we're able to iterate faster with less fear of introducing bugs.

 I just want to say how much better the testing and CI ecosystem is today than it was even 3 years ago.
-I built a similar system to the above in Jenkins using Groovy (and an earlier Lerna) and, uh, let's just say we have come a _long_ way.
-Just about every tool we used was a joy to use from Lerna to Docker to GitHub Actions, it's just getting them to work together that's the challenge.
+I built a similar system to the above in Jenkins using Groovy (and an earlier Lerna), and... let's just say we have come a _long_ way.
+Just about every tool was a joy to use from Lerna to Docker to GitHub Actions, it's just getting them to work together that's the challenge.

 Using Lerna and going the MonoRepo route is still a lot more difficult to build tooling for than a one-off web-app or backend.
-Companies that have the MonoRepo thing figured out tend to be pretty tight-lipped about their secret DevOps sauce, so we wanted to share what we learned from building and releasing a medium size product this way.
+Companies that have the MonoRepo thing figured out tend to be pretty tight-lipped about their secret DevOps sauce, so we wanted to share what we learned from building and releasing a medium sized product this way.

-Thanks for reading...
-(And if you haven't already, please leave a star on our [repo](https://github.com/lunasec-io/lunasec)!)
+Thanks for reading, and if you haven't already, please leave a star on our [repo](https://github.com/lunasec-io/lunasec)!